-In accordance with IAS 39, Financial Instruments: Recognition and Measurement, all investments are classified as financial assets and liabilities at fair value through profit or loss, under the subcategory of financial assets and liabilities held for trading.
+In accordance with IAS 39, Financial Instruments: Recognition and Measurement, all investments are classified as financial assets and liabilities at fair value through profit or loss, under the sub-category of financial assets and liabilities held for trading.

-Financial assets that are classified as loans and receivables include cash and cash equivalents, interest, subscriptions receivable, other assets and dividends receivable.
+Financial assets that are classified as loans and receivables include cash and cash equivalents, interest and other income receivable, other assets and subscriptions receivable.
 Financial liabilities that are not at fair value through profit or loss are carried at amortised cost and include accounts payable and redemptions payable.